 If your lease is renewed, you are entitled to be given a copy of a disclosure statement which sets out important information about the renewal of lease, including rent, rent review, rights of renewal, outgoings (including an estimate of outgoings payable), and other details.

 Note that most commercial leases in South Australia are regulated by the Act.

 Why trust Johnston Withers Lawyers as your Commercial Property Lawyer

 At Johnston Withers Lawyers, our commercial property lawyers have extensive experience in acting for and advising tenants in all aspects of commercial and retail leases.
-If you are considering renewing your commercial or retail lease and need advice or direction from a lawyer, please contact Michael Stannard on 8231 1110 or get in touch online.
+If you are considering renewing your commercial or retail lease and need advice or direction from a lawyer, please contact Andrew Mitchard on 8231 1110 or get in touch online.